MontrealCorpusTools/PolyglotDB/docs/source/developer_neo4j_implementation.rst

 (i.e., part of speech tags).
 Each node of a given annotation type (word, syllable, phone) is labelled as such in Neo4j, speeding up queries.

-A full list of node types in a fresh PolyglotDB Neo4j database is as follows:
+All interaction with corpus data is done through the :class:`~polyglotdb.corpus.CorpusContext` class.
+When this class is instantiated, and then used as a context manager, it connects to both a Neo4j database and an InfluxDB database (described in more detail in :ref:`influxdb_implementation`).
+When a corpus is imported (see :ref:`importing`), nodes and edges in the Neo4j database are created, along with appropriate labels on the nodes to organize and aid querying.
+By default, from a simple import of forced aligned TextGrids, the full list of node types in a fresh PolyglotDB Neo4j database is as follows:

 .. code-block:: text